Table of Contents

 If the driver responsible for the accident is uninsured or if their insurance coverage is insufficient, victims may find themselves with limited options.
 In such cases, uninsured/underinsured motorist (UM/UIM) coverage can be vital.
 If you have auto insurance, your (UM/UIM) policy may cover the damages caused by an uninsured motorist accident.

-It’s important to review your auto insurance policy to ensure adequate UM/UIM coverage, as the limits may vary depending on your insurer and the state in which you live.
+It’s important to review your auto insurance policy to determine if you have adequate UM/UIM coverage, as the limits may vary depending on your insurer and the state in which you live.
 In some states, insurers are required to offer this coverage, but you may need to request it specifically.

 Percentage Of Fault